itohio/EasyRobot/pkg/core/math/tensor/API_TRANSITION_PLAN.md

    - Accept only specific DataType for `dst` (e.g., INT for indices operations)
    - Return the created or reused tensor (not `self`)

+## Scope

+### In Scope

+This transition plan covers:
+- Core tensor operations (element-wise, reductions, broadcasting)
+- Neural network operations (convolutions, pooling, activations)
+- Basic linear algebra (matrix multiplication, transpose, dot product, norms)
+- Shape manipulation (reshape, slice, copy)
+- Comparison and conditional operations
+- Gradient operations for neural networks

+### Out of Scope

+The following operation categories are **explicitly out of scope** for this transition plan:

+1. **Image Operations**: Image-specific transformations (resize, rotate, translate, shear, affine transform, flip, color space conversion, crop)
+   - These are domain-specific and may be better suited for a separate image processing package

+2. **Utility Operations**: General-purpose utility functions (unique, sort, argsort, topk, meshgrid, linspace, logspace, range, cumsum, cumprod, diff)
+   - These can be implemented using existing tensor operations or belong in a separate utilities package

+3. **Advanced Linear Algebra Operations**: Advanced matrix decompositions and solvers (einsum, determinant, inverse, Cholesky, QR, SVD, eigenvalue decomposition, solve, triangular solve, matrix exponential/logarithm, trace, cross product, outer product)
+   - Basic linear algebra (MatMul, Transpose, Dot, Norm) is in scope
+   - Advanced operations require specialized algorithms and may belong in a separate linear algebra package

+**Note**: Operations marked as "out of scope" may be added in the future but are not part of this API transition plan.
+The focus is on core tensor operations needed for neural network training and inference.

 ## Target API Pattern

 ### Core Pattern